geohot/twitchcoq/README.md

 # metamath as execution

 We should be able to "run" a metamath program, aka proof without the target.
 It's a stack machine.
+The interpreter is only verifying that the proof is a valid program trace for the machine.

 # metamath on search